 Operator splitting can be used to design easy-to-train models for predict-and-optimize tasks, which scale effortlessly to problems with thousands of variables.

 In many practical settings, a combinatorial problem must be repeatedly solved with similar, but distinct parameters.
-Yet, the parameters \(w\) are not directly observed; only contextual data \(d\) that correlates with \(w\) is available.
-It is tempting to use a neural network to predict \(w\) given \(d\), but training such a model requires reconciling the discrete nature of combinatorial optimization with the gradient-based frameworks used to train neural networks.
+Yet, the parameters are not directly observed; only contextual data that correlates with is available.
+It is tempting to use a neural network to predict given , but training such a model requires reconciling the discrete nature of combinatorial optimization with the gradient-based frameworks used to train neural networks.
 One approach to overcoming this issue is to consider a continuous relaxation of the combinatorial problem.
-While existing such approaches have shown to be highly effective on small problems (10--100 variables) they do not scale well to large problems.
-In this work, we show how recent results in operator splitting can be used to design such a system which is easy to train and scales effortlessly to problems with thousands of variables.

 Citation